-- Prepayment penalties are not allowed in AR, KS, MI, MN, NM, OH (1-2 units with loan amount less than or equal to 110,223) and RI.
-Prepayment penalty buydown is required. - Prepayment penalties are not allowed on loans vested to individuals in IL, NJ and VT.
-Prepayment penalty buydown required or close in LLC (maximum prepayment penalty period is 3 years in IL).
+• Prepayment penalties are not allowed in AR, KS, MI, MN, NM, OH (1-2 units with loan amount less than or equal to 112,957) and RI.
+Prepayment penalty buydown is required.

-- Maximum prepayment penalty period is 2 years in MS. - Maximum prepayment penalty period is 3 years in ID and MA. - Maximum prepayment penalty period is 3 years in DC and MD.
-The prepayment charge will be equal to 2 months of interest on the amount of the prepayment that exceeds 20% of the original principal balance. - Virginia and Maryland Prepayment penalties are not allowed on loan balances less \$75,000. - Pennsylvania Prepayment penalties are not allowed on loan balances less than an adjusted value as determined by the Dept of Banking & Securities for 1-2 units.
-For calendar year 2024 the amount is \$312,159.
+- Prepayment penalties are not allowed on loans vested to individuals in IL, NJ and VT.
+Prepayment penalty buydown required or close in LLC (maximum prepayment penalty period is 3 years in IL). - Maximum prepayment penalty period is 2 years in MS. - Maximum prepayment penalty period is 3 years in ID and MA. - Maximum prepayment penalty period is 3 years in DC and MD.
+The prepayment charge will be equal to 2 months of interest on the amount of the prepayment that exceeds 20% of the original principal balance. - Maximum prepayment penalty period is 3 years in MN.
+The prepayment charge will be equal to lesser of 2 % of the remaining principal balance or 60-day interest at the rate at the time of prepayment. - Virginia and Maryland Prepayment penalties are not allowed on loan balances less \$75,000. - Pennsylvania Prepayment penalties are not allowed on loan balances less than an adjusted value as determined by the Dept of Banking & Securities for 1-2 units.
+For calendar year 2025 the amount is \$319,777.